benediktmacnair/sampling_bias_project/README.md

 - Figure **2.c** in the main paper cannot be replicated with the meta-parameters given in Appendix E.
   Even when running the original R code with those parameters, the results deviate from the figure reported in the paper.
+-`HeckmanTwoStage` model performs poorly on our synthetic data primarily because of the high correlations present among some generated features.
+The high correlations among some features make it difficult for the model to isolate the true effect of each variable.
+This leads to unstable predictions and unreliable results.
+The issue is especially pronounced in multi-stage models, where errors in the initial stage can cascade and negatively affect the final outcome.

 ## Contribution